Skip to main content

 67.4 million Americans on Medicare are now protected from drug company price hikes on drugs provided through Medicare Part B. Drug companies that increase prices faster than inflation must pay a rebate to Medicare, which lowers out-of-pocket costs for seniors.
 Since this took effect in 2023, over 770,000 seniors nationwide have benefitted from penalties imposed on 98 drugs, saving nearly $3 billion for seniors and taxpayers.

-10,269,000 of the United States’s seniors, 20 percent of the state’s Part D population, received the shingles vaccination and other recommended vaccinations free of cost last year
+10,269,000 of United States’s seniors, 20 percent of the state’s Part D population, received the shingles vaccination and other recommended vaccinations free of cost in 2023.

 80,855,947 Americans on Medicaid and CHIP will maintain or gain access to expanded vaccine coverage of which around 20.5 percent are Black, 36.9 percent are Hispanic, and 3.4 percent are Asian American or Pacific Islanders according to national averages.

 Medicare’s price negotiation power will lower drug costs for over 9 million Americans.
 Made possible by the Inflation Reduction Act, Medicare is now negotiating prices with drug companies for some of the most expensive and commonly prescribed drugs.
 Medicare announced new, lower negotiated prices for the first ten drugs selected for negotiation, with list prices lowered by up to 79 percent for seniors.
-Around 9,046,000 Americans are currently takingone or more of the ten drugs which were brought down in price, of which around 48 percent are women.
+Around 9,046,000 Americans are currently taking one or more of these prescription drugs, of which around 48 percent are women.

 Below is a breakdown of the discounts negotiated by Medicare for the first 10 drugs selected for negotiation: